thebracket/rltk/README.md

 * [Example 2](https://github.com/thebracket/rltk/blob/master/examples/ex2/main.cpp): a randomly moving yellow @ on a field of white dots.

+* [Example 3](https://github.com/thebracket/rltk/blob/master/examples/ex3/main.cpp): our @ dude again, this time using Bresenham's line to find his way.
+It also renders additional glyphs, as Mr @ finds his way to his destination.

 ## Example
 The goal is to keep it simple from the user's point of view.
 The following code is enough to setup an ASCII terminal, and display **Hello World** with a frame-rate displayed (around 100 FPS on my workstation):